 With the data set that we describe in this paper, we aim to provide reliable and highly resolved atmospheric measurements.
-They can be used as a valuable reference for further observational studies as well as for validation of model simulation results.
-The data refer to observations that cover not only the open ocean region with well-developed convective boundary layers but also the MCAOs' source regions over almost closed sea ice.
-Moreover, the exceptionally low sea ice concentration north of

-Svalbard clearly influenced the measurements so that extreme atmospheric boundary layer (ABL) heights had been observed already far in the North.
-Thus, the data may be used to better understand the detailed small-scale processes related to MCAOs, and they may also help to understand the future trends of polar air mass transformations.
+These data can be used as a valuable reference for further observational studies as well as for the validation of model simulation results.
+The data refer to observations that cover not only the open-ocean region with well-developed convective boundary layers but also the MCAO source regions over almost closed sea ice.
+Moreover, the exceptionally low sea ice concentration north of Svalbard clearly influenced the measurements; this was evidenced by the extreme atmospheric boundary layer (ABL) heights that were observed already far in the north.
+Thus, the data may be used to better understand the detailed small-scale processes related to MCAOs, and they may also help to understand the future trends in polar air mass transformations.

-Section 2 deals with a brief overview of the campaign STABLE, including the large-scale weather situations causing the MCAOs.
-In Sect.
-3, we describe the aircraft's instrumentation and the quality-processing applied to the corresponding measurements.
-In Sect.
-4, we do the same for the dropsondes.
-In Sect.
-5, we briefly describe the horizontal distances covered during the aircraft's vertical flight sections and during the measurements of each dropsonde.
-In Sect.
-6, we describe some characteristics of the MCAOs based on the quality-controlled data.
-Finally, a data availability statement is made in Sect.
-7 and conclusions are drawn in Sect.
+The reminder of the paper is structured as follows: Sect.
+2 deals with a brief overview of the STABLE campaign, including the large-scale weather situations causing the MCAOs; in Sect.
+3, we describe the aircraft's instrumentation and the quality-processing mechanisms applied to the corresponding measurements; in Sect.
+4, we do the same for the dropsondes; in Sect.
+5, we briefly describe the horizontal distances covered during the aircraft's vertical flight sections and during the measurements of each dropsonde; in Sect.
+6, we describe some characteristics of the MCAOs based on the quality-controlled data; and finally, a data availability statement is given in Sect.
+7, and conclusions are drawn in Sect.
 8.